As Democrats Purge Weinstein's Cash, Impact On The Party Is Likely To Be Low

 As Democratic pols jettison their old contributions from Harvey Weinstein, the former entertainment executive embroiled in multiple allegations of sexual harassment and sexual misconduct, his cash is not likely to leave a big hole in party coffers.

-Weinstein was a dedicated Democratic donor as early as 1991, when he sent $500 to Sen. Patrick Leahy of New Hampshire.
-Overall, Weinstein and his two wives have given just over $1 million, according to Federal Election Commission records processed by Political MoneyLine.
+Weinstein was a dedicated Democratic donor as early as 1991, when he sent $500 to Sen. Patrick Leahy of Vermont.
+Overall, Weinstein and his former wife and current wife have given just over $1 million, according to Federal Election Commission records processed by Political MoneyLine.
 About $850,000 is from Weinstein himself.
 He also bundled, helping to raise an unknown amount of other people's money donated to Democratic presidential candidates.

 By comparison, the Center for Responsive Politics says San Francisco billionaire Tom Steyer gave Democrats and liberal groups $91 million just in the 2015-16 election cycle.

-Note: An earlier version of this story incorrectly said Sen. Patrick Leahy is from New Hampshire.
-He represents Vermont.